Ancient city discovered submerged under the sea in Egypt.

 20/07/2021

-Divers have found the remains of an ancient city that was once the busiest port in the Mediterranean.
-Traces of Greek settlement have also been found.
+Divers have discovered the remains of an ancient city that was once the busiest seaport in the Mediterranean.
+Traces of Greek activity have also been found there.

-On July 19, a team of Egyptian-French divers from the European Institute of Marine Archaeology discovered traces of an ancient warship belonging to the city of Thônis-Heracleion - one of Egypt's largest seaports in the Mediterranean in ancient times.
+On July 19th, a team of Egyptian and French divers from the European Institute of Ocean Archaeology discovered the remains of an ancient warship belonging to the city of Thonis-Heracleion – one of the largest seaports of ancient Egypt in the Mediterranean.

-The city controlled the western entrance to the Nile River and flourished before being conquered and ruled by Alexander the Great in 331 BC.
+The city controlled the western gateway of the Nile River and once flourished before being conquered and ruled by Alexander the Great in 331 BC.

 Trang thông tin du lịch và phong cách sống Travellive+